Shogoki/web3-technial-overview/web3-technical-overview-p2.md

 ### On-Chain vs. Off-Chain Code
 - **On-Chain Code**:
   - Runs on the blockchain (e.g., smart contracts).
-  - Languages: Solidity, Rust, Move.
+  - Languages: Solidity, Rust, Move, ...
   - Focus: Security, gas optimization, immutability.
 - **Off-Chain Code**:
   - Runs outside the blockchain (e.g., front-ends, oracles, helpers).
-  - Languages: Go, Rust, Javascript.
+  - Languages: Go, Rust, Javascript, ...
   - Focus: Scalability, user interaction.

 <!-- Speaker Notes: On-chain code, like smart contracts, lives on the blockchain—think Solidity for Ethereum.
 It needs to be secure and gas-efficient.
 Off-chain code, like JavaScript for dApp front-ends, handles user interaction but can introduce risks if it miscommunicates with the chain.
 Sherlock audits both layers. -->